jennfshr/vnc2hpc/README.md

 **Direct Download**

-* Click here to download the script directly: [VNC2HPC](https://git.lanl.gov/hpcsoft/vnc2hpc/-/blob/0.0.5/bin/vnc2hpc)
+* Click here to download the script directly: [VNC2HPC](https://git.lanl.gov/hpcsoft/vnc2hpc/-/blob/0.0.8/bin/vnc2hpc)

 **Clone the project**
 * `git clone git@git.lanl.gov:hpcsoft/vnc2hpc.git`

-*Note:  as we beta test this product, a clone makes updating master as simple as `git pull`, so it's probably the simplest way to keep an updated copy on your system*
+*Note:  A git repository clone makes updating the project branches as simple as `git pull`, so it's probably the simplest way to keep an updated copy on your system*

 _____